Complex post-traumatic stress disorder: Adults

-Adults with CPTSD have sometimes experienced prolonged interpersonal traumatization beginning in childhood, rather than, or as well as, in adulthood.
+Adults with C-PTSD have sometimes experienced prolonged interpersonal traumatization beginning in childhood, rather than, or as well as, in adulthood.
 These early injuries interrupt the development of a robust sense of self and of others.
-Because physical and emotional pain or neglect was often inflicted by attachment figures such as caregivers or older siblings, these individuals may develop a sense that they are fundamentally flawed and that others cannot be relied upon.
-This can become a pervasive way of relating to others in adult life, described as insecure attachment.
-This symptom is neither included in the diagnosis of dissociative disorder nor in that of PTSD in the current DSM-5 (2013).
-Individuals with Complex PTSD also demonstrate lasting personality disturbances with a significant risk of revictimization.
+Because physical and emotional pain or neglect was often inflicted by attachment figures such as caregivers or other siblings, these individuals may develop a sense that they are fundamentally flawed and that others cannot be relied upon.

+A 2025 systematic review and meta-analysis reported that the pooled prevalence rates for ICD-11 PTSD and complex PTSD were 2% and 4%, respectively, among adults in non-war-exposed/economically developed countries/regions; they increased to 16% and 15%, respectively, in war-exposed/less economically developed countries/regions.

-Six clusters of symptoms have been suggested for diagnosis of CPTSD:
+Earlier descriptions of CPTSD suggested six clusters of symptoms: